 This program creates a structure of safety and support in the sexual experience so I find that most women who have experienced trauma greatly benefit from it.
 However, it is not within the scope of this group program to heal trauma.

 If after 2 weeks of the program, you don’t feel like it’s a good fit, I will give you a 100% refund, minus processing fees ($50).
-Please take time to read the whole page and book a call before joining if you aren’t sure, as having people leave the program can be disruptive to the group.
+Please take time to read this whole page and book a call before joining if you aren’t sure, as having people leave the program can be disruptive to the group.